Unison is committed to financial education

 Unison Credit Union is committed to promoting positive financial habits in the lives of students from an early age.
 Our classroom presentations are designed to be grade specific.
 They cover topics such as saving, budgeting and ways to avoid making decisions that could result in years of financial pain – such as incurring unmanageable debt; as well as information on accounts, loans and other products and services that will help students gain the knowledge they need to stay on the path to a bright financial future.

-To schedule a classroom presentation or for more information, please contact Laura at 920-766-6000.
+To schedule a classroom presentation or for more information, please contact us at 920-766-6000.

 Classroom Credit Union

 The Classroom Credit Union (CCU) program began in 1994 with visits to two schools in the Kaukauna School District.
-In 2014 we reached 20 second grade classrooms totaling over 450 students at five schools in the Kaukauna, Wrightstown and Little Chute School Districts.
+In 2015 we reached over 475 students in the Kaukauna, Wrightstown, Little Chute and De Pere School Districts.